Thursday, February 26, 2026

 Jar or bowl with lid

-Non-metal stirring utensil (I use a little silicone scraper)
+Non-metal stirring utensil (I use a little silicone scraper and this Cuisinart set is probably my most used kitchen tool)

 Measuring spoons and cups